 Record the following information in the logbook:

-Operator name and date
+Operator name and date.

-Dewar number and top plate id number (found etched in the metal on top hat or as a sticker on the
+Dewar number and top plate id number (found etched in the metal on top hat or as a sticker on the Dewar top plate.

-Cavity vacuum pressure measured at dewar in mBarr.
+Cavity vacuum pressure measured at Dewar in mbarr.(found on vacuum gauge controller on top plate of Dewar)

-He pressure in Torr (at dewar cryo control system DEWAR BARATRON PRESSURE TORR indicator)
+He pressure in Torr (at Dewar cryo control system Baratron indicator)

-He liquid level in centimeters (see LabVIEW screen of cryo control system)
+He liquid level in centimeters . (found on touch screen at Dewar cryo control)

 Dewar temperature in Kelvin (convert using table below), the cavity should be at 2K.